WhatsApp/erlfmt/doc/FormattingDecisionComments.md

 ```

 The downside is when the line is indented a bit and ends up being longer than the 48 characters.
 We now have another design decision.
+[Option 5](#option-5) seems to be the only pragmatic option.

-Option 1: Do we simply leave the violating comment at the end up of the line?
+### Option 1: Do we simply leave the violating comment at the end up of the line?

+This option delays the decision until the comment overflows the line.
+Picking another option from the start would be simpler, so we only have one a single fall back option.

 ```erlang
 f() ->